Saturday, February 22, 2025

 Friday Fashion Flair.
 We all know I’m a fan of puffer vests, bright colors, and the classic black/white combo.
 The cold (but not as cold, yay!) temps still warranted some warm layers.
 Why not combine all of the above?

 Will you take a look at the forecast for next week!
-A lot of he snow melted Saturday, but it will all be history by Sunday afternoon!
+A lot of the snow melted Saturday, but most of it will be history by Sunday afternoon!
 Also, with all those 50F temps, I have numerous visions of shorts and single layers dancing in my head.

 Finally, the Fight for Air Climb is happening March 30th, and this will be my 12th year participating in the Iowa venue (downtown Des Moines).
 There are four buildings to climb (88 total floors) and a whole lot of sweat, cardio, and muscle burning in doing so.
 All proceeds raised, via the American Lung Association, support those afflicted with lung disease as well as research efforts.
 For those who are interested, the link to my fundraising page is here (thank you!!!).